-The core of the Employer Rating Service is an anonymous assessment of psychological safety and inclusiveness.
+The core of the Employee Wellbeing / Employer Rating Service is an anonymous assessment of cultural safety and psychological safety.
 As an employee you can submit feedback on your current and past employers via this psychological safety assessment.

 How does it work for employers?

-Employers that are committed to providing a psychologically safe and inclusive workplace can register their interest in the Employer Rating Service by submitting an inquiry via the the form below:
+Employers that are committed to providing an inclusive and psychologically safe workplace can register their interest in regular Employee Wellbeing Surveys by submitting an inquiry via the the form below:

-- The employer decides if and when the aggregated results are shared with employees or are made available to the public via the Autistic Collaboration Trust.
-Under no circumstances will the Autistic Collaboration Trust share the individual anonymous responses with employers or with any other party.
+To offer maximum protection to employees, results are made available to employers subject to the limitations described in the service user guide, i.e. the Autistic Collaboration Trust never shares the individual anonymous responses with employers or with any other party.

 Collaborative service design

-An Employer Rating Service is an interesting idea, but it must be designed by the autistic community and other minorities in order to have legitimacy.
+An Employer Rating Service / Employee Wellbeing Survey is an interesting idea, but it must be designed by the autistic community and other marginalised groups in order to have legitimacy.

-The topic of verifying which organisations genuinely do a good job of empowering autistic and otherwise neurodivergent employees came up in an online discussion with fellow autists in April 2020 and then led to further discussions within the autistic community.
-This survey has been designed based on input from the autistic community and from other neurominorities.
+The topic of verifying which organisations genuinely do a good job of empowering autistic and otherwise neurodivergent employees came up in an online discussion with fellow autists in 2020 and then led to further discussions within the autistic community.
+This survey has been designed based on input from the autistic community and from other marginalised groups.

 The considerations that have shaped the service design to date are documented in detail on this page.